Namhkam Township: Inhabitants

 A large majority of the people in Namhkam Township are Shan and Kachin with a smaller presence of the Palaung.

 Economy

-According to a survey conducted in 16 villages, poppy cultivation increased from 812 acres (328 hectares) to 1535 acres (617 hectares) within 2006–2007 season and 2008–2009 season.
+According to a survey conducted in 16 villages, poppy cultivation increased from 812 acres (328 hectares) to 1,535 acres (617 hectares) from the 2006–2007 season to the 2008–2009 season.

 Unrest

 The Shan State Army-North (SSA-N) and Shan State National Army (SSNA) are active in Namhkam Township.
 Pansay Militia is one of eight influential militias.
-Kyaw Myint, head of Pansay Militia, was selected as a USDP candidate of Namhkam for Shan State Hluttaw.
+Kyaw Myint, head of Pansay militia, was selected as a USDP candidate of Namhkam for Shan State Hluttaw.